LinkedPasts/linked-places-format/README.md

 ## The Linked Places format (LPF)

-*v1.1, 9 May 2019*
+*v1.2, 10 Jan 2021*

-#### NOTES (14 Jul 2019)
+#### NOTES
-+ An [**alternative TSV\-format**](tsv_0.2.md) will be supported by World-Historical Gazetteer, appropriate for relatively simple place records, e.g. those without temporally scoped names, geometries, etc., and without multiple name variants including citations.
++ An [**alternative TSV\-format**](tsv_0.3.md) is supported by [World Historical Gazetteer](http://whgazetteer.org), appropriate for relatively simple place records, e.g. those without temporally scoped names, geometries, etc., and without multiple name variants including citations.

-+ LPF v1.1 is implemented in current versions of World-Historical Gazetteer and Pelagios projects, including Recogito.
++ LPF v1.2 is implemented in current versions of World Historical Gazetteer and Pelagios projects, including Recogito.
 There is a need to make improvements in a Version 2 and to develop/write the underlying ontology.
 Please consider joining a small working group in that effort.

-+ Development of a related **Linked Traces annotation format** is under way, discussed in [its own repo](https://github.com/LinkedPasts/linked-traces-format) ]
++ Development of a related **Linked Traces annotation format** is under way, discussed in [its own repo](https://github.com/LinkedPasts/linked-traces-format)

 -----
 The Linked Places format supercedes the [Pelagios Gazetteer Interconnection Format (PGIF)](https://github.com/pelagios/pelagios-cookbook/wiki/Pelagios-Gazetteer-Interconnection-Format) as a template for contributions to both [Pelagios](http://commons.pelagios.org) (for Recogito & Peripleo) and [World-Historical Gazetteer](http://whgazetteer.org).
 Although these place data aggregation projects have distinctive features, both are building software tools and services allowing their users to: